coq-tactician/coq-tactician-api/README.md

 opam install ./coq-tactician-reinforce.opam --yes
 ```

+If you want maximum performance, it is recommended that you use an OCaml version with `flambda` enabled.
+On newer versions of Opam you can achieve this by installing `ocaml-option-flambda`.

 ## Available Commands

 These commands will create a graph of some object, and write it to `graph.pdf` (if `graphviz` is available).